Kong/insomnia/packages/openapi-2-kong/README.md

   $ref: '#/components/kong/plugins/key_auth_config'
 ```

-## Request Validation Plugin
+## Request Validator Plugin

-To enable validation the `request-validation` plugin must be added to an
+To enable validation the `request-validator` plugin can be added to the `root`, `path` or `operation` object of the Spec and whichever is more specific will be used.
+You can either specify the full configuration, or have the missing properties be auto-generated based on the OpenAPI spec.

-`operation` object.
-You can either specify the full configuration, or have it
+The `request-validator` plugin has three [parameters](https://docs.konghq.com/hub/kong-inc/request-validator/#parameters) which can be generated.
+These are:
-be auto-generated based on the OpenAPI spec.
+* `config.body_schema`

-To enable auto generation, add the plugin, but do not include the `config`
+* `config.parameter_schema`
-property.
-The `config` property will then be auto-generated and added to
+* `config.allowed_content_types`

-the generated spec.
+If any of these are *not* specified in the `x-kong-plugin-request-validator.config` object in the OpenAPI spec, they will be generated if possible, otherwise will be configured to allow all body/parameter/content types.

 ```yaml
 paths: